Interacting With Python

 Hello, World!

-Interacting with Python through an IDE
+Using Python in an IDE

 • Context-sensitive help: Advanced IDEs can display related information from the Python documentation or even suggested fixes for common types of code errors.

-The procedure for running IDLE varies from one operating system to another.
+The procedure for running IDLE varies from one operating system to another:

 Go to the Start menu and select All Programs or All Apps.
-There should be a program icon labeled IDLE (Python 3.x 32-bit) or something similar.
-This will vary slightly between Win 7, 8, and 10.
+There should be a program icon labeled IDLE (Python 3.x) or something similar.
+This will vary slightly between different versions of Windows.
 The IDLE icon may be in a program group folder named Python 3.x.
-You can also find the IDLE program icon by using the Windows search facility from the start menu and typing in IDLE.

 Open Spotlight Search.
 Typing Cmd+Space is one of several ways to do this.
 In the search box, type terminal and press Enter.